-DICK: So they can blame me for being late.
-15 second answer, Revelation 22 and I think is the ultimate and the eternal state and it talks about both God and the Lamb, those whom we can see and there’ll be no need of a sun or a moon because the Father and the Son will illuminate us.
-And I think the Spirit of God remains in the state in which He’s always been and that is of pure spirit and has never, in a sense, been immediately visible to human beings, unless it will be in the eternal state.
-There will be Father, Son and Holy Spirit, as Spirit, Son, and His human glorified form and the Father in all of His radiant majesty that’s been his form of existence from ________.
+DICK: So they can blame me for being late, right.
+Fifteen-second answer, Revelation 22, and I think is the ultimate and eternal state and it talks about both God and the Lamb, those whom we can see, and there’ll be no need of a sun or a moon because the Father and the Son will illuminate us.
+And I think the Spirit of God remains in the state in which He’s always been, and that is of pure Spirit and has never in a sense been immediately visible to human beings, and thus it’ll be in the eternal state.
+There’ll be Father, Son, and Holy Spirit.
+Spirit as spirit, Son in His human glorified form, and the Father in all of His radiant majesty that’s been His form of existence from whenever _____.

-JOHN: No change, no change in eternity.
-They’ll be what they’ve always been.
+JOHN: No change.
+No change in eternity.
+They’ll be just what they’ve always been.
 Well, that was a great time.
 I enjoyed that.
-Did you enjoy that Dick?
+Did you enjoy that, Dick?

-DICK: If I can get my microphone off it'll be great.
+DICK: If I get my microphone off it’d be great.

-So when the hope of the second coming really touches your heart and gets past your intellect and your fancy and it grabs your heart it’ll have two effects.
-It'll purify your heart and give you zeal for those that don’t know Jesus Christ.
-So, take your prophetic temperature and see whether you’re just wanting to sit back and speculate about prophecy or whether you’re really looking for the coming of Jesus Christ.
-Very important!
+We ought to be, all of us, anxious that Jesus come.
+And if you’re anxious that He comes, it’s going to have two effects on you.
+One, it’s going to purify your heart, because you’re going to be ready to face Him.
+Right?
+And he that hath this hope in Him, purifies himself.
+And two, you’re going to start to care about the people that don’t know Him, because you don’t want them left behind for the holocaust that awaits.
+And so when the hope of the second coming really touches your heart and gets past your intellect and your fancy and it grabs your heart, it’ll have two effects: it’ll purify your life and it’ll give you zeal for those that don’t know Jesus Christ.
+So take your prophetic temperature and see whether you’re just wanting to sit back and speculate about prophecy or whether you’re really looking for the coming of Jesus Christ – very important.